emilyriederer/website/content/post/causal-data/index.md

 [^2]: If you've heard of 'selection on observables' in causal literature, richer data means observables!

 [^3]: There are some exceptions to this like placebo tests, bunching checks, etc.

+[^4]: Notable, the availability of more data absolutely does *not* mean that we should simply "dump in" all the data we have.
+Controlling for certain variables like colliders is counterproductive.